ezsystems/requirements/DX/Docker/Wrapper.md

   of Docker), so long as the primary requirement is only to have a working Docker install on a given machine (e.g., a Docker container may run code inside the container that modifies the host with confirmation by the user).
-1. Be runnable outside of a Docker environment, but only by the user's choice
-1. Implement ASCII art
+1. Implement ASCII art :-)